MaHongxia/mahongxia.github.io/_pages/about.md

 </p>

 <p>
-I am a PhD candidate from the Department of Economics, National University of Singapore.
+I am a PhD candidate in the Department of Economics at the National University of Singapore, with an expected graduation date of 2026.
 Prior to that, I received a Bachelor’s degree in Statistics with first-class honours from the National University of Singapore in 2020.
 </p>

 Here is my cv.